Last updated: June 5, 2020

 HIVE Continuing Education COVID-19 info page: https://www.hivece.com/pages/covid-19-Q-and-A

-News from NARM about testing and recertification in light of closures due to COVID-19: Response to NARM Examination Site Closures
+- Testing and recertification in light of closures due to COVID-19: Response to NARM Examination Site Closures

 List of web resources for parents and communities from Prevent Child Abuse America: https://preventchildabuse.org/coronavirus-resources/